kamejosh/owlbear-hp-tracker/README.md

 The Extension is currently released as MVP.
 There is still a list of features that will be added in the coming weeks/months/years (suggestions welcome).

 + UI Improvements: It's not the prettiest yet but we'll get there
-+ Add character state chaanges (prone, sleep, poison,...)
++ Add character state changes (prone, sleep, poison,...)
 + Death Save tracking
 + ...